wanda15tw/PetAdoption_Predictor/README.md

 This repository mainly consists of `src` and `flaskapp`, and excluding raw data, intermediate and processed data, etc.
 * `src`: source codes of all data pipelines
-* `flaskapp`: source codes to host a simple app to make a new pet's adoption speed
+* `flaskapp`: source codes to host a simple app to make a prediction for a new pet's adoption speed

 ## [src](/src)
 * `d01_data.read_data.py`: read provided `.csv` files into Pandas DataFr